billturner/thelonious-old/README.md

 2. Run "rake app:setup" to copy the base example files
 3. Fill in your MongoDB information in lib/database.rb
 4. Adjust the settings (like admin user & pass) in config/settings.rb
 5. There may be another step.
-Hmm
+Hmm.

 TODO: